Ordinary Wage (OW) VS Additional Wage (AW): What’s The Difference (And Why It Matters To Employers And Employees)

 Example:

-Estimated Additional Wage (AW) Ceiling at the start of the year:
+When you do an estimation of his Additional Wage (AW) Ceiling at the start of the year, you will land on the figure of $30,000:

-This means you would have paid the employee CPF contributions on $42,000 of the $50,000 Additional Wage.
-However, because his salary was increased during the year, you have to note that he is no longer entitled to CPF contributions on the full $42,000.
+This means you would only end up paying CPF contributions on the $30,000 of his $35,000 Additional Wage in June 2025.
+However, because his salary was increased during the year, employers have to note that he is no longer entitled to CPF contributions on $30,000 of Additional Wage.

 * Re-calculation to be done as there were adjustments to the salary in Sep.

-If you did not re-calculate the AW ceiling, you would have paid CPF for his OW of $6,000 (and $6,300 after Sep) every month till the end of the year.
+If employers do not re-calculate the AW ceiling, they would have paid CPF for his OW of $7,400 every month till the end of the year.
 In this case, an excess CPF payment would have been made.

 Read Also: Is It Legal For An Employee To Have Two Jobs (With Two CPF Contributions)?